 St. Luke’s Boise is a 399-bed hospital in Boise, Idaho.

-St. Luke’s Elmore is a 25 bed hospital in Mountain Home, Idaho.
+St. Luke’s Elmore is a 25 bed critical access hospital in Mountain Home, Idaho.

-St. Luke's Jerome is a 25 bed hospital in Jerome, Idaho.
+St. Luke's Jerome is a 25 bed critical access hospital in Jerome, Idaho.

 St. Luke’s Magic Valley is a 228-bed hospital in Twin Falls, Idaho.

-St. Luke's McCall is a 15 bed hospital in McCall, Idaho.
+St. Luke's McCall is a 15 bed critical access hospital in McCall, Idaho.

 St. Luke’s Meridian is a 167-bed hospital in Meridian, Idaho.

-St. Luke’s Wood River is a 25-bed hospital in Ketchum, Idaho.
+St. Luke’s Wood River is a 25-bed critical access hospital in Ketchum, Idaho.

 St. Luke's Eagle features urgent care, medical imaging, family health and OB/GYN practitioners, and more.

-St. Luke’s Mountain States Tumor Institute (MSTI) has sites in Boise, Fruitland, Meridian, Nampa, and Twin Falls.
+St. Luke’s Mountain States Tumor Institute (MSTI) has cancer treatment centers in Boise, Fruitland, Meridian, Nampa, and Twin Falls.

-St. Luke’s Health System performs more than 34,500 surgical procedures / year.*
+St. Luke’s Health System performs more than 34,500 surgical procedures per year.

-More than 8,300 babies / year are born at St. Luke's hospitals*
+More than 8,300 babies are born each year at St. Luke's hospitals

 Air St. Luke’s Transports